BananeRapeuse/litera1n/README.md

 # Troubleshooting:
 1. restart your computer at least 3 times after installing drivers
 2. re-try the jailbreak
-3. With A9 devices, if you get stuck at the "Checkra1n boot" type `Ctrl+C` in the command promt or unplug and replug the phone
+3. With A9 devices, if you get stuck at the "Checkra1n boot" type `Ctrl+C` in the cmd or unplug and replug the phone

 # Errors:
  **1.**